cylondata/twister2/docs/tutorial/README.md

 Twister2 is an ongoing open source project at Indiana University.
 It started in the 4th quarter of 2017.

 * Github - https://github.com/DSC-SPIDAL/twister2
 * Documentation - https://twister2.gitbook.io/twister2
 * User List -  twister2@googlegroups.com

-## What will you  get from this tutorial
+## What you will learn from this tutorial

 By taking this tutorial you will;

- * get an introductory information on big data systems and apache big data stack
+ * Get an introductory information on big data systems and Apache big data solutions
- * learn what twister2 is in general
+ * Learn Twister2 concepts
- * learn how job submission is done in twister2 and related resource schedulers
+ * Learn how job submission is done in Twister2 and related resource schedulers
- * learn how the communication is done in twister2
+ * Learn how the parallel communication happens Twister2
- * learn the task system of twister2
+ * Learn the task system of Twister2
- * learn how to develop big data solutions
+ * Learn how to develop big data solutions

 ## Syllabus